Skip to content

 25. Number (or percentage) of company-owned mills that source from company-owned operations and third parties?

-The company reports that 'of all the 67 palm oil mills operated by FGV, only two mills sourced 100% of FFB from our own plantation.
-The remaining 65 palm oil mills received a mixture of FFB from internal and external sources'.
+The company reports that 'of all the 66 palm oil mills operated by FGV, only four (4) mills sourced 100% of FFB from our own plantation.
+The remaining 62 palm oil mills received a mixture of FFB from internal and external sources'.
+Data as of 2023.

 • Y